Design, Kinematics, and Deployment of a Continuum Underwater Vehicle-Manipulator System: Related Works

-\removecomment{Three}\editcomment{Two}{} \origcomment{recent works are most relevant to our proposed approach.
+Two recent works are most relevant to our proposed continuum-UVMS design and control method.
 A hydraulic soft manipulator was proposed in \cite{gong2019opposite} which was attached to a free-floating underwater vehicle for delicate grasping in shallow water.
 It is worth noting that the vehicle was intended to be stationary on the seafloor during tasks.
 A prototype six DoF continuum manipulator for use on a UVMS was also introduced and tested in \cite{ma2022dualcontinuum}.
 The total system, which uses two arms with unique end-of-arm tooling connected to an ROV platform, is very similar to the concept and design proposed in this paper.
-However, it is worth noting that \cite{ma2022dualcontinuum} only provides in-air testing of the continuum manipulator.}{[O-1]}
+However, it is worth noting that \cite{ma2022dualcontinuum} only provides in-air testing of the continuum manipulator.

-\removecomment{To our knowledge, deployment of a UVMS equipped with a continuum manipulator has not been done in the relevant literature.
-In addition, a kinematic model for a continuum-UVMS also has not been derived.
-In fact, experimental validation of kinematic control and trajectory generation for any type of UVMS has been limited due to high barriers of entry.
-In this paper, we develop a kinematic control algorithm for an open source continuum underwater vehicle manipulator system.
-The proposed algorithm utilizes a combination of the gradient projection method and weighted least norm solution.
-We report simulation results as well as experimental demonstration results.}